edifice.use_async#

 use_async with run_subprocess_with_callback#

-async def my_subprocess(callback: Callable[[str], None]) -> int:
+def my_subprocess(callback: Callable[[str], None]) -> int:

 callback("Starting long calculation")